Investment Option Mapping Strategy

-If you take no action to transfer balances by December 2018 then your balances will be transferred to funds in the new investment lineup according to the investment option mapping strategy.
+Balances will be transferred to funds in the new investment lineup according to the investment option mapping strategy in January 2019.
 There are three scenarios that will occur during Duke’s mapping to the new investment lineup on the Fidelity platform:

 - Mapping to the Same Fund – If the same fund that is currently offered at Fidelity, TIAA, VALIC or Vanguard is available in the new investment lineup at Fidelity then account balances will be transferred in-kind to the same fund on the Fidelity platform.
 Opening a self-directed brokerage account is not necessary for this mapping scenario.